marcianoaa/docker_project/adr/003_express.md

 Express is a library of sequential middlewares that run on a NodeJS server.
 This allows you to define your own API for the client to interface with.
 Mongoose is a node dependency that makes it very easy to add CRUD features that interact with MongoDB.

+The node express server allows you to output specific messages with the command 'console.log()', which in turn makes messaging between layers easy and descriptive.
+Based on requests to the REST API, you can build custom messages depending on the route and type of HTTP request (POST, GET, PUT, etc)

 # Decision:

 I chose to use Express JS as my web server with my angular application for a few reaons.